When can I retire?

 It’s worth keeping this in mind when planning your finances for the future, as it may impact some of the decisions you make.

-On 6 April 2020, the new full state pension rose to £175.20 per week.
+In April 2021, the new full state pension rose to £179.60 per week.
 However, this amount depends upon whether you have paid full National Insurance contributions during your working life.

 If you have gaps in your National Insurance record, it may reduce the amount you’ll get.
 You can opt to pay voluntary contributions so that you receive the full amount in retirement.